tenzir/tenzir/web/docs/setup-guides/size-a-node.md

 A typical [shaping](../user-guides/shape-data/README.md) operation is applying filters on the input values, e.g., by specifying a regular expression to only keep matching events.
-Filtering is a **CPU**-intensive operation.
-Unless you use numerous complex regular expressions, filtering is a cheap.
+Filtering only incurs **CPU** load.
+Unless you use numerous, complex regular expressions, filtering is cheap.

 #### Aggregation